 Organizations need to ensure they are collecting the specific data logging they are looking to isolate.
 They must then find the right software to keep track of this data and analyze it effectively.
 Whether in a centralized location or processed near the data source, the right storage is needed.
 Cloud storage is a solution but others options can rely on the local IoT device itself.

-With the introduction of IoT device management software, this enables an on-boarding process of device provisioning and provides a capability to monitor usage and performance metrics.
+With the introduction of IoT device management software, this enables an onboarding process of device provisioning and provides a capability to monitor usage and performance metrics.
 The metrics captured locally and stored in a centralized data storage location for analytics purposes.

-This software provides secure on-boarding, organizing, monitoring, troubleshooting and sending of firmware updates ‘over the air’ (OTA).
-It will assign them to devices, and makes connected devices ready for service quickly.
+This software provides secure on-boarding, organizing, monitoring, troubleshooting, and sending of firmware updates ‘over the air’ (OTA).
+It will assign them to devices and makes connected devices ready for service quickly.
 Device management software allows you to quickly zone in on one specific device, in a network of thousands.

-A major challenge of capturing IoT data is due its complex nature.
+A major challenge of capturing IoT data is due to its complex nature.
 Often, organizations must not only prepare timestamp or geotag data, but combine it with more structured sources.
 Today an organization must figure out a way to leverage the resources they have in order to prepare the increasingly complex IoT data.

 Organizations must equip their teams with data preparation platforms that can handle the volume and complexity of IoT data, as well as understand how this data can and will be joined with other sources across the organization.
-By adopting intelligent data preparation solutions and integrating it with a centralized logging repository, the universe of IoT and big data no longer overwhelms.
-This can be provided from IoT cloud services and ensures organizations are only collecting data that is useful for analytics, forensics and intelligence purposes.
+By adopting intelligent data preparation solutions and integrating them with a centralized logging repository, the universe of IoT and big data no longer overwhelms.
+This can be provided from IoT cloud services and ensures organizations are only collecting data that is useful for analytics, forensics, and intelligence purposes.

 One of the biggest security challenges is the creation of Distributed Destruction of Service (DDoS) attacks that employ swarms of poorly protected IoT devices, to attack public infrastructure through coordinated misuse of communication channels.
 An example is the use of IoT botnets that can direct enormous swarms of connected sensors, to cause damaging and unpredictable spikes in infrastructure use, leading to things like power surges, destructive water hammer attacks, or reduced availability of critical infrastructure on a wide scale.